 Gayathri: [24:51] I was going to ask about Unity.
-OK, so you dealt with it.
+OK, so you deal with it.

 [25:12] This student made a virtual reality environment based on the novel “Ready Player One,” as part of the team for the virtual reality course last semester.
 She is now in my new media class.
 She is very eager to continue to build out that virtual reality environment.